AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

   bug when `this` is implicitly captured onto device via `[=]`.

 * `assert(0)`. `assert(0)` when called on device does not throw any errors or abort the run.
-Is it possible to make it abort?
+Is it possible to make it abort or return an error code that can be checked on the host?
+In CUDA, the users can check an error code.

 * `sycl::abs`. `sycl::abs(int)` returns an `unsigned int` in contrast to `int std::abs(int)`.
 Currently `std::abs` does not work on device.
 If